About Us

 The players, in alphabetical order, are:

-Chandler Travis, the eldest, also of the Casuals and the CTP, still trying to make bass playing interesting after all these years, can also sing a little; more at the Chandler Travis website bio page;
+Chandler Travis, the eldest, of the Incredible Casuals, and the CTP, still trying to make bass playing interesting after all these years, can also sing a little; more at the Chandler Travis website bio page;

 and